 A period of work placement where a person works alongside and learns from a more experienced person working in their field, such as a gallery curator.
 It is expected the learning area (or areas) will be identified as part of any internship proposal.

 Making a monetary or other tangible contribution to a project or activity with the expectation of some form of return to the investor.
 Creative New Zealand expects its allocation of public funds to result in identifiable returns and benefits for New Zealand.
 The returns we seek are the outcomes stated in our Strategic Plan and Statement of Intent.
-We are more likely to contribute towards (‘invest’ in) projects that can clearly demonstrate an ability to deliver the results we are seeking.Back to top
+We are more likely to contribute towards (‘invest’ in) projects and organisations that can clearly demonstrate an ability to deliver the results we are seeking.Back to top

 Pacific Arts applications are assessed on the extent to which Kaupapa Pasifika is evident in the practice and results of the proposed project.
 Kaupapa Pasifika refers to a foundation of understanding and knowledge created by Pasifika people and expressing Pasifika aspirations, values and principles.
 It is based on these two concepts:

 - Kaupapa – awareness of the unique cultural perspectives of a distinct group of New Zealanders.